2010 Dodge Journey Expert Review:Autoblog

 Options As Tested

-Flexible Seating Group ($995) with third-row 50/50 folding/reclining seat, second-row 60/40 Tilt 'n Slide rear seat, and three-zone temperature control (including the rear); Premium Convenience Group ($895) with dual-zone automatic climate control, heated front seats, UConnect, and remote engine starting; sunroof ($795).
+Flexible Seating Group ($995 as stand-alone option, but included with other packages) with third-row 50/50 folding/reclining seat, second-row 60/40 Tilt 'n Slide rear seat, and three-zone temperature control (including the rear); Premium Convenience Group ($995) with dual-zone automatic climate control, heated front seats, 368-watt amplifier, and six premium speakers; Convenience Group I ($895) with adjustable roof-rail crossbars, air filtration, cargo cover, iPod control, remote start, auto-dimming mirror, universal garage-door opener, UConnect; sunroof ($795).

 Dodge Journey SXT AWD.